xiaoshihou514/api-cookbook/README.md

 A collection of practical applications and tools built with [Perplexity's Sonar API](https://sonar.perplexity.ai/), the fastest, most cost-effective AI answer engine with robust search capabilities.

+## Contributing

+Contributions to this repository are welcome!
+Whether you want to:

+- Fix bugs in existing projects
+- Add new features to current tools
+- Contribute entirely new Sonar API projects
+- Improve documentation or examples

+Please check the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines.

 ## ⚠️ API Key Required

 **Before you begin:** You'll need a Perplexity API key to use any project in this repository.